Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Control Bellman residual (CBR)

 \subsection{Subdifferential}

 To minimize $f$, conventional methods such as gradient descent~\citep{nesterov2018lectures} cannot be directly applied, because $f$ is nondifferentiable.
 Instead, we can leverage the (Clarke) subdifferential~\citep{clarke1990optimization,bagirov2014introduction}, which extends the notion of gradients to nonconvex and nondifferentiable functions.
-To this end, we first establish the subdifferential of the CBR objective $f$ (\cref{thm:subdifferential-2}) as follows. \begin{theorem} The subdifferential of $f$ is given by
+To this end, we first establish the subdifferential of the CBR objective $f$ (\cref{thm:subdifferential-2}) as follows.
+In the LFA setting, not every greedy policy at $Q_\theta$ needs to be reachable from differentiability regions in the parameter space.
+Therefore, we use the active set

+where the interior and closure are taken in $\mathbb R^m$. \begin{theorem} The subdifferential of $f$ is given by